Coronavirus (COVID-19) and chordoma

 Comprehensive information on the virus

-- U.S. Centers for Disease Control and Prevention (CDC) COVID-19 situation summary
+- Within the United States: COVID-19 information page from the U.S. Centers for Disease Control and Prevention (CDC)

 Information about COVID-19 and cancer

-You can find more information about considerations for cancer patients here:
+You can find more information about considerations for cancer patients in the following resources:

 - Coronavirus: What cancer patients need to know from the Fred Hutchinson Cancer Research Center